 So, in essence, New Jersey became an amalgamation of various places in Italy.
 With different regions adopting their expat’s hometown dialect, a universal New Jersey accent and vocabulary was created.

-That vocabulary nods to the Italian cultural history and migration to America.
+Of course, that vocabulary nods to the Italian cultural history and migration to America.
 So, when we order that “sangwich” with fresh “mutz” and “pru-shoot,” it means a lot more than, “Hey, I’m hungry.”
 It’s history.

 Here are some other New Jersey vocabulary words you likely won’t hear anywhere else: